metabase/metabase/docs/operations-guide/start.md

 export MB_DB_USER=<username>
 export MB_DB_PASS=<password>
 export MB_DB_HOST=localhost
-java -jar metabase.jar load-from-h2 <path-to-metabase-h2-database-file>
+java -jar metabase.jar load-from-h2 /path/to/metabase.db # do not include .mv.db or .h2.db suffix
 ```

-It is expected that you will run the command against a brand new (empty!) database and Metabase will handle all of the work of creating the database schema and migrating the data for you.
+It is expected that you will run the command against a brand-new (empty!) database; Metabase will handle all of the work of creating the database schema and migrating the data for you.

 ###### Notes

-*  It is required that wherever you are running this migration command can connect to the target MySQL or Postgres database.
-So if you are attempting to move the data to a cloud database make sure you take that into consideration.
+*  It is required that you can connect to the target MySQL or Postgres database in whatever environment you are running this migration command in.
+So, if you are attempting to move the data to a cloud database, make sure you take that into consideration.
 *  The code that handles these migrations uses a Postgres SQL command that is only available in Postgres 9.4 or newer versions.
 Please make sure you Postgres database is version 9.4 or newer.
+*  H2 automatically adds a `.h2.db` or `.mv.db` extension to the database path you specify, so make sure the path to the DB file you pass to the command *does not* include it.
+For example, if you have a file named `/path/to/metabase.db.h2.db`, call the command with `load-from-h2 /path/to/metabase.db`.

 # Running Metabase database migrations manually

-When Metabase is starting up it will typically attempt to determine if any changes are required to the application database and it will execute those changes automatically.
+When Metabase is starting up, it will typically attempt to determine if any changes are required to the application database, and, if so, will execute those changes automatically.
 If for some reason you wanted to see what these changes are and run them manually on your database then we let you do that.

 Simply set the following environment variable before launching Metabase: